shoneriki/battleship-project/README.md

 - Developing a smarter AI with better strategies for targeting ships.
 - implement a splash sound for a missed shot, and some sort of explosive sound for a hit shot
 - implement actual ship images for the ships

-## What I have learned

-I naively started this project thinking that this project would be easy.
-I first set out to do this in Test-Driven-Development, but it turned out to be a massive wormhole of possible implementations which took the development of this project twice as long.
-What also prevents my refactoring of this code is also having to rewrite the tests as well.
-I also learned about states and the importance of useEffects to render so many parts of this app.